Fog curls over the River Liffey, and cobblestones echo with the footsteps of poets, rebels, and saints.

 - Once you book a tour, you’ll get a text/email with instructions.

-- Download the app (while in good wifi/signal) and use your unique password to access your tours.
-If there are multiple versions or entrances for your tour, be sure to download all audio guides.
+- Download the app (while in good Wi-Fi/signal) and use your unique password to access your tours.
+If multiple versions or entry points are available for your tour, be sure to download all the audio guides.

 - To begin touring, go to the starting point and launch the app.